adamnyk/TranslateBuddy/Proposal/translation-buddy/proposal.md

 - CRUD User
   - user / password authentication
 - CRUD word lists
+- User written translation notes
+  - (pronunciation, mnemonics, formality, regional differences, etc.)

-**Nice to have**
+**Nice to have features**

+- Create downloadable / printable study list (from list or imported file of phrases)
 - Share word lists between users
-- Input language detection
-- Audio pronuncation
 - Provide recommended starter phrases

-- User written translation notes
-  - (pronunciation, mnemonics, formality, regional differences, etc.)
+**Potential future features**

+- Audio pronuncation (text to speech)
 - Transliteration into user's native alphabet

-### What will the user flow look like?
+### User Flow

 1. Register user / sign in
    1. Yes - continue
    2. No - site retains only basic translation featues

-2. Se
-3. Add translation to favorites or a list
-4. Share list with other users

-###  What features make your site more than CRUD?
-Do you have any stretch goals?
+2. Logged in users can translate phrases and add custom notes
+3. Users can create lists (phrasebooks) to save and organize their favorite translations or share them with other users
+4. Users can export their phrasebooks to a printable / downloadable form for eazy reference when traveling
+   1. To create 'cheat sheets' more efficently, users can upload a list of phrases in a .txt document and recieve a new file with side by side translations.

+###  Beyond CRUD / stretch goals

+- Create downloadable / printable  'cheat sheet' from an uploaded user document or user phrasebooks